What Is The Correct Order Of Mitosis

 4. Kinetochores

 These are protein structures located at the centromere region of each chromosome.
-They serve as the attachment point for spindle microtubules.
-Kinetochores are essential for chromosome segregation during mitosis.
+On top of that, they serve as the attachment point for spindle microtubules.
+Consider this: kinetochores are essential for chromosome segregation during mitosis.
 They contain motor proteins and signaling molecules that regulate microtubule attachment and chromosome movement.

 5. Cohesin and Separase

-- Separase: An enzyme that cleaves cohesin during anaphase, allowing sister chromatids to separate.
-Separase is tightly regulated to ensure that sister chromatids only separate when all chromosomes are properly attached to the spindle.
+• Separase: An enzyme that cleaves cohesin during anaphase, allowing sister chromatids to separate.
+Separase is tightly regulated to make sure sister chromatids only separate when all chromosomes are properly attached to the spindle.

 Mitosis in Different Organisms: Variations on a Theme